TABLE OF CONTENTS

 Note: This is always the highest amount of storage that has been consumed till the specified time.

-For all the sections discussed above ,there are two different styles of reports which display consumption:
+For all the categories discussed above ,there are two different styles of reports which display consumption:

-In the Summary tab, the total amount of resource usage, allowed limit and respective overage is represented in the form of a bar chart.
-For understanding purpose, let's take the example of Storage reports:
+On the Billing Reports screen, there is a separate tab for each category summary which displays the total amount of resource usage, allowed limit and respective overage that is represented in the form of a bar chart.
+For understanding purpose, let's take the example of Storage summary:

 - Consumed: This specifies the number of units consumed of the resources in a portal.